NumPy Binomial Distribution

 plt.show()

-By following these steps, we can calculate the PMF in the NumPy binomial distribution and visualize it using a plot.
+Following these steps, we can calculate the PMF in the NumPy binomial distribution and visualize it using a plot.

 Examples of PMF Calculations Using NumPy

-To calculate the PMF using NumPy, import the necessary libraries:
+To calculate the PMF using NumPy:

 import numpy as np